lucasols/palinter/src/test_cases/extra_or_missing_files_or_folders.md

       kebab-case.svg: ''

 expected_errors:
-  - Folder /subfolder is not expected in folder ./kebab-case | Unexpected folder
+  - "Folder /subfolder is not expected in folder ./kebab-case\n   | Unexpected folder"
-  - File unexpected.ts is not expected in folder ./kebab-case | Unexpected file
+  - "File unexpected.ts is not expected in folder ./kebab-case\n   | Unexpected file"
 ```